tnichols217/notes/CSDS 391/Textbook/13 - Probabilistic Reasoning.md

 	1. Is a DAG, so no loops
 3. Each node has associated probability information $\theta(\text{Node}|\text{parents})$

+- Represents a connection to every node in the network, working as another representation

 ### Nodes

 - Contains parents which are what are given to the node